tsugumi-sys/ppoteka-rainfall-prediction/poteka-data/README.md

 ### Selecting training and test datasets.

-1, Selecting test datasets.
+1. Selecting test datasets.
 The test case meta file `test_dataset.json` are created and saved in `../poteka-pipeline-pytorch/preprocess/src/`.
+Modify `processing/select_test_dataset.py` for customing test cases.
-Modify `processing/select_test_dataset.py`.
-Selecting training datasets 2.
-Selecting training dataaset.
+2. Selecting training datasets.
 The training meta file `train_dataset.csv` are created and saved in `../poteka-pipeline-pytorch/preprocess/src/`.
 The data selected in test case is dropped so `test_dataset.json` is needed for this process.